 HTMS manufactures ceramic matrix composites (CMCs), fibre-reinforced ceramic materials designed for high-temperature and lightweight structural use.
 They are used to make heat-resistant components such as exhaust parts, brake shims and electric vehicle battery casings.

-HTMS explains that it has developed a lower-energy, faster, and cheaper process to make ceramic matrix composites.
-This lets manufacturers use heat-resistant, lightweight parts in battery casings, brakes and exhausts at scale.
+HTMS explains that it has developed a lower-energy, faster, and cheaper process to manufacture ceramic matrix composites.
+This enables wider use in electric vehicle battery casings, exhaust parts and brake shims.

 HTMS closed a £1.3m funding round, backed by Maven Capital Partners and Mercia Ventures.
 This makes it the 21st largest funding round in October 2025 (26 recorded).
 By size, the round comes in 387th for 2025 (498 recorded) in the Startupmag database, as of 8 October 2025.